jef41/tilt-micro-bridge/comp_guide.md

 * Drag and drop the UF2 onto the device that appeared when you plugged in the Pico
 * The file should take a few seconds to copy over after which the device should reboot and the RP2/RP2350 device should disappear from your system

-At this pont the software has been successfully copied onto the Pico.
+At this point the software has been successfully copied onto the Pico.
 Your configuration options should now be added.
 The 2 images below show an example, drag and dropping the firmware for a RP2040 Pico board, taken from an old Windows build;

 <img src="misc/uf2-copy-1.png"> <br>

+drag the UF2 file from your download location and onto the Pico device, the file copy progress should display;

 <img src="misc/uf2-copy-2.png"> <br>
 If this does not work, or if you wish to install an update or change the firmware, then unplug the Pico, hold down the small button labelled _BOOTSEL_, then plug the micro USB connector in, and the Pico should appear as a mass storage device again.